ascoarchitect/multi-cloud-architecture/multi-cloud-service-comparison/satellite.md

 [AWS Ground Station](https://aws.amazon.com/ground-station) was the first service offering a 'satellite as a service' model for organisations needing to control satellites and ingest data directly into their AWS VPC without the need to be tied to heavy commercial contracts.
 With AWS Ground Station, you have direct access to AWS services and the AWS Global Infrastructure including a low-latency global fiber network.
 For example, you can use Amazon S3 to store the downloaded data, Amazon Kinesis Data Streams for managing data ingestion from satellites, and Amazon SageMaker for building custom machine learning applications that apply to your data sets.

-This service can provide customers with a saving of up to 80% compared to traditonal operational costs, and you only pay for the 'antenna time' that is used without any long-term commitments.
+This service can provide customers with a saving of up to 80% compared to traditional operational costs, and you only pay for the 'antenna time' that is used without any long-term commitments.

 <img src="./aws-groundstation-locations.png" alt="AWS Ground Station Locations" style="height: 300px;"/>